Valid model-free spatial prediction: Simulation study

 \subsection{Prediction methods and metrics}

 For each dataset we apply the global and local (with $\eta=0.1$) conformal spatial prediction algorithms.
-For the parametric Kriging method and the initial Kriging predictions of our proposed conformal prediction, we estimate the spatial covariates parameters $\Theta$ (Section~\ref{s:back:spatial}) using empirical variograms methods \citep{cressie1992statistics}.
+For the parametric Kriging method and the initial Kriging predictions of our proposed conformal prediction, we estimate the spatial covariance parameters using empirical variogram methods \citep{cressie1992statistics}.
 The empirical variograms are calculated using the {\tt variog} function in the {\tt R} package {\tt geoR}, and the covariance parameters are chosen to minimize the weighted (by number of observations) squared error between the empirical and model-based variograms.

-We compare the conformal methods with standard global Kriging prediction using \eqref{eq:kriging} to construct prediction interval, and the local Kriging (laGP) method of \cite{gramacy2015local} that dynamically defines the support of a Gaussian process predictor based on a local subset of the data.
-For laGP, we use the function provided by the {\tt laGP} package in {\tt R} the local sequential design scheme starting from 6 points to 50 points through an empirical Bayes' mean-square prediction error criterion.
+We compare the proposed conformal prediction methods with standard global Kriging prediction and the local Kriging (laGP) method of \cite{gramacy2015local} that dynamically defines the support of a Gaussian process predictor based on a local subset of the data.
+For laGP, we use the function provided by the {\tt laGP} package in {\tt R} the local sequential design scheme starting from 6 points to 50 points through an empirical Bayes mean-square prediction error criterion.

-Methods are compared using leave-one-out cross validation, i.e., we generate a prediction interval for each observation given all other observations.
-Each scenario is repeated 100 times, and performance is evaluated using average coverage of $(1-\alpha)100$\% prediction intervals, average interval width, and average interval score \citep{gneiting2007strictly}, defined as where $[I_l,I_u]$ represents the $100(1-\alpha)\%$ prediction interval and $y^n=(y_1,\ldots,y_n)$ are the observations.
+Methods are trained using a completely random set of 90\% of the observations and tested on the remaining 10\%.
+Each scenario is repeated 100 times, and performance is evaluated using average coverage of $(1-\alpha)100$\% prediction intervals, average interval width, and average interval score \citep{gneiting2007strictly}, defined as where $I=[I_l,I_u]$ is the $100(1-\alpha)\%$ prediction interval, $y^n$ contains the observations $y_1,\ldots,y_n$, and $z_+ = z \vee 0$ denotes the ``positive part.''
 A smaller interval score is desirable as this rewards both high coverage and narrow intervals.
 We use $\alpha=0.1$ in this simulation study.